 - Work from home.

-- Use distance learning instead of going to school.
+- Use distance learning instead of attending classes in person

 - Limit or cancel meetings and travel plans.